-Gestalt therapy, a form of psychotherapy, centers on the holistic view of the individual's experience in their environment.
+Gestalt Therapy is a form of psychotherapy that centers on a holistic view of the individual's experience in their environment.

 It emphasizes personal responsibility and focuses on the individual's experience in the present moment,